googleads/googleads-dynamic-ad-insertion/README.md

 ### Announcements and Updates

-For API and client library updates and news, please follow our [Google+ Ads Developers page](https://plus.google.com/+GoogleAdsDevelopers/posts) and our [Google Ads Developers blog](http://googleadsdeveloper.blogspot.com/)
+For API and client library updates and news, please follow our [Google Ads Developers blog](http://googleadsdeveloper.blogspot.com/)

-Copyright 2018 Google LLC
+Copyright 2023 Google LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.